The telephone consultation at s.a.m health

 Counseling for chlamydia and gonorrhea

-Of course, there is always the option of having a personal consultation independently of a test.
+Of course, there is always the option of having a personal interview independently of a test.
 You can call your checkpoint during office hours.
 If there is no time for a longer conversation, the advisor will arrange a call back or an appointment with you.